Skip to main content

 mb_${blockId}_settings

-In this filter, blockId is the block ID, which has format meta-box/id where id is the field group ID.
+In this filter, blockId is the block ID, which has the format meta-box/id where id is the field group ID.

 Video Tutorial